Dak Prescott: 2016 season

 Prescott's first regular-season start came on September 11 at home against the New York Giants, becoming the fourth rookie quarterback to open the season as a starter in franchise history, and the first rookie to start at quarterback for the Cowboys since Quincy Carter in 2001.
 He totaled 227 passing yards, as the Cowboys lost, 20–19.
 During Week 2 against the Washington Redskins, Prescott had 292 passing yards and a rushing touchdown as the Cowboys won, 27–23.
 Prescott threw his first NFL touchdown, a 17-yarder to wide receiver Dez Bryant, during the Cowboys' Week 3 matchup against the Chicago Bears.
 In total, he threw for 248 yards, the one touchdown, and also had a rushing score.
 The Cowboys won 31–17.
 In Week 4 at the San Francisco 49ers, Prescott passed for two touchdowns and 245 yards as the Cowboys won, 24–17.
 Against the Cincinnati Bengals in Week 5, Prescott threw for 227 yards and a touchdown while rushing for a touchdown in a 28–14 Cowboys victory.
 During Week 6 against the Green Bay Packers, Prescott had three touchdowns and 247 passing yards as the Cowboys won 30–16.
 The game marked the end of Prescott's interception-free streak.
 After a bye week, the Cowboys faced off against the Philadelphia Eagles in Week 8, and fellow rookie quarterback Carson Wentz for their first career matchup.
 The Cowboys prevailed in overtime 29–23, with Prescott totaling three touchdowns (two passing and one rushing) on 287 passing yards.

 Week 9 saw the Cowboys beat the Cleveland Browns 35–10, with Prescott providing 247 passing yards and three touchdowns.
 In Week 10 against the Pittsburgh Steelers, the Cowboys won 35–30, with Prescott passing for 319 yards and three touchdowns.
 One of the touchdowns was a then-career-high 83-yarder to Ezekiel Elliott.
 The Cowboys continued their win streak in Week 11 by beating the Baltimore Ravens 27–17 with Prescott throwing for 301 yards and three touchdowns.
-Week 12's annual Thanksgiving game provided a 31–26 win over the Washington Redskins in their second divisional matchup.
+Week 12's annual Thanksgiving Day game provided a 31–26 win over the Washington Redskins in their second divisional matchup.
 Prescott had two touchdowns (one rushing and one passing) and 195 passing yards.
 His outstanding performance in November earned him Offensive Rookie of the Month.